JermellB/restagraph/docs/HTTP_API.md

 PUT /api/v1/<resource-type>/<resource UID>
 ```

-The payload should be supplied in the request body, POST-style.
-Among other considerations, this avoids the 1024-character limit for GET-style parameters.
+The payload must be supplied in the request body, POST-style.
+This is mainly to get past the 1024-character limit for GET-style parameters, which is a little short for something like a wiki page.

 This always returns a status code of 204 (no content) on success.